 With durability, comfort and style, AFTCO’s Deck Sandals are slip-resistant for better footing on wet decks.

-XTRATUF Auna sandals
+XTRATUF Auna Sandals

 Solid enough that you can accidentally step on a gafftopsail cat without getting a spine in your foot, these sandals offer excellent traction on a boat deck.